2010 Robert Bruss Real Estate Book Award

 While some people have gotten rich in real estate, you’ve probably seen the headlines about the many who’ve been disappointed—the would-be house “flippers” who, during a real estate downturn, found they couldn’t buy and sell property for quick profits as they’d planned, and ended up in foreclosure or bankruptcy.
 For many of them, turning their houses into rental property wasn’t an option—their carrying costs were too high compared to the rents they could charge, and they faced a long road of losses ahead.

 We’re going to assume you don’t have aspirations toward house flipping, but are looking to invest in rental property over the long term, and ride out the inevitable ups and downs of the market.
 Or perhaps your ultimate goal isn’t to sell, but to live in the home yourself, after you’ve retired.
-Let’s evaluate your budget and how buying a rental property will fit in, both as a short- and long-term investment.
+Let’s evaluate your budget and how buying a rental property will fit in, as both a short-term and a long-term investment.

 RESOURCE

 To determine whether buying an investment property is even a financial possibility for you, let’s start with a simple calculation: How much cash can you free up for a down payment, and how much house will that buy?
 Most lenders require 20% down, especially on an investment property.
-(The days of zero down payments are gone, victims of the bursting real estate bubble and subsequent foreclosure crisis.)
-A quick visit to the real estate section of your local paper, or to an online site like www.realtor.org, will show you typical prices in the location where you’re interested in buying.
+A quick visit to the real estate section of your local paper or to an online site like www.realtor.com will show you typical prices in the location where you’re interested in buying.

 You’ll also need to budget around 2%–3% of the house’s price for closing costs, depending on what state you live in, what kind of mortgage you get, and what you can expect to pay in escrow fees, title fees, real estate agent commissions, and taxes and insurance at closing.
 So if you can put down $80,000 plus pay $12,000 in closing costs, you’re well on your way to buying a $400,000 property.
 If your cash on hand will likely buy a worthwhile rental in your area, keep reading.